Breast Cancer Fundraising

 Create a Ride for the Cure event, if you live in an area where biking is a popular sport.
 Or partner with the local YMCA to host a swim-a-thon event, where swimmers get sponsors to pledge a certain amount per lap.
 Even more unique would be to plan a serve-a-thon where participants can dedicate a day to helping breast cancer victims and their families.
 The options for non-profit crowdfunding are endless.
 The idea here is that your organization’s supporters are raising awareness as well as funds for breast cancer causes.

 In order to be most successful in your fundraising efforts, make sure to organize an event that will appeal to your audience.
 Breast cancer fundraisers often target women, since they are most aware of the threat of the disease.
 With this in mind, you may want to consider creating an event that spreads awareness to the audience most at-risk, while making the activities fun for women.

 Cook For The Cure Events

 Cook for the Cure events work especially well for school fundraisers or for churches and community organizations where members are actively involved.
 Since food is an important aspect of health and healing, be sure to focus your events on healthy eating and lifestyle choices.
-Though it could be profitable, selling cookies and hot dogs doesn't align with your mission of supporting breast cancer awareness.
+Though it could be profitable, selling cookies and hot dogs doesn’t align with your mission of supporting breast cancer awareness.
+Remember that hosting mission driven fundraising events will boost your organization’s credibility.
 There are various options to choose from which will allow your supporters to enjoy time with friends and neighbors while raising money for a good cause: